kerrishaus/portal-rpi/.github/README.md

 To reduce complexity and resource requirements, the system is broken up into several modules.

 ## Kiosk
 This module requires the `Motion` module to turn the screen off after a period of inactivity, reported by `xscreensaver` using [xprintidle](https://github.com/g0hl1n/xprintidle).
+Requires both `screensaver`, and `xprintidle`.

 If you wish to access streaming services, it may be necessary to install Widevine.
 `sudo apt install libwidevinecdm0`